 Why does the SSD help so much?

-The 2012 MacBook Pro comes with a 5400RPM hard disk, which is basically a bottom-shelf hard disk by modern standards.
+Second generation MacBook Pros (2008-2012) come with a 5400RPM hard disk, which is basically a bottom-shelf hard disk by modern standards.
 The low performance of the disk limits the speed that data can be read from or written to the disk.
 Basically, the MacBook runs slow because it can’t load it’s operating system and programs from the hard drive fast enough.
 This becomes really apparent on newer versions of macOS, where the time needed to boot the OS or load an application is really slow.
 In fact, the hard drive is so slow that it’s the biggest bottleneck in the system.

 Fortunately, this is easy to fix with a simple hard drive upgrade.
 Disk I/O on an SSD is more than 100 times faster than a 5400 RPM hard disk, so replacing the disk with an SSD makes all the performance problems due to disk I/O go away.
 The other components in the system weren’t the bottleneck, so the system shows huge performance improvements simply by upgrading the hard disk.